Writer, Fighter, Leader: Yahya Sinwar, "The Most Dangerous Man In The World"

 Who Is Yahya Sinwar, The Alleged "Most Dangerous Man In The World"?
 (X image @ReignsNathaniel)

 Yahya Sinwar is labelled as the “most dangerous man” in the world by the West.
-While Ismail Haniyeh – the former political chief of Hamas who was assassinated last week – was the soft-edged man, who took moderate stances and was loved even by those who oppose Hamas, Sinwar is the sharpest and hardheaded leader of Gaza’s resistance movement, Hamas.
+While Ismail Haniyeh – the former political chief of Hamas who was assassinated – was the soft-edged man who took moderate stances and was loved even by those who oppose Hamas, Sinwar is the sharpest and hardheaded leader of Gaza’s resistance movement.

 Yahya Ibrahim Hassan Sinwar was born in 1962 in Khan Younis refugee camp.
-His parents were expelled from their home in Al-Majdal Asqalan, which is now turned into Ashkelon by Israel.
-They were expelled during the 1948 Nakba (the catastrophe), during which Palestinians were forced out of their homes by Israelis.
+His parents were forced out from their home in Al-Majdal Asqalan by the Israeli settlers, which is now turned into Ashkelon by Israel.
+They were expelled during the 1948 Nakba (the catastrophe), when Israel was formed by forcefully taking up Palestinian homes.

 Sinwar is very adamant on his principles and stances.
 He hated traitors vehemently.
 The leader was accused of killing of four, who were involved in passing information to Israel.
 Reportedly, the allegations bought him the nickname “The Butcher of Khan Yunis”.
 There are no official confirmation about the killing.